 “…there is nothing on the slave trade, slavery, Emancipation, the African connection; nothing on tenantries and other villages; nothing on social protest movements like slave revolts and riots; nothing on the emergence of grassroots political activity; nothing on the development of social services; nothing on emigration.”[viii]

-Though the mission of the BMHS has changed, local historian Hilary Beckles is apt t warn the public that “we must be careful of histories published during the colonial era because they are fraught with racist and oftentimes slanted perspectives of the majority of Barbadians” [ix].
+Though the mission of the BMHS has changed, local historian Hilary Beckles is able to warn the public that “we must be careful of histories published during the colonial era because they are fraught with racist and often slanted perspectives of the majority of Barbadians” [ix].

 - Tracing Your Ancestors in Barbados, A critical review

-As discussed earlier, and this guide is no exception, there is an early disclaimer that “it can be very difficult to trace descendants of slaves in the period before emancipation in 1834”[xiii], yet the section for vital records, including the section entitled “possible problems”[xiv], makes no mention of the absence of surnames on records of enslaved ancestors, a common research dilemma for Afro Barbados ancestry.
-Contrast this with James Rose’s genealogy manual “Black Genesis”, who challenged those who “thought that the primary sources available for white family research were not available for researching black family ancestry…” saying, “Nothing can be further from the truth”.[xv]
+As discussed earlier, and this guide is no exception, there is an early disclaimer that “it can be tough to trace descendants of slaves in the period before emancipation in 1834”[xiii].
+The section for vital records, including the section entitled “possible problems”[xiv], makes no mention of the absence of surnames on records of enslaved ancestors, a common research dilemma for Afro Barbados ancestry.
+Contrast this with James Rose’s genealogy manual “Black Genesis,” who challenged those who “thought that the primary sources available for white family research were not available for researching black family ancestry…” saying, “Nothing can be further from the truth.”[xv]
 Rose, like Lane spent almost the entire manual highlighted record collections and offered little in the way of research methodology.
 Rose’s’ book was published in 1979 when it was still commonplace to refer to black ancestors by the title “slave”[xvi].
-Lane continued this tradition in her book, rather than the use of the term “enslaved”, emphasizing the humanity of black ancestors.
+Lane continued this tradition in her book, rather than the use of the term “enslaved,” emphasizing the humanity of black ancestors.
 Also absent from Lane’s book is an emphasis on the legacy of oral tradition brought over from Africa and nurtured in Barbados by Black ancestors, something that cannot be underestimated.